pralayaPanta/AI-900/2-ComputerVision.md

 - During the training process difference between predicted and actual class score called loss in model is calculated.
 To reduce the loss weights is optimised in each of the iteration.

-- Object detection models combine CNN feature extraction layers with the identification of regions of interest in images to locate multiple classes of object in the same image.
+- **Object detection** models combine CNN feature extraction layers with the identification of regions of interest in images to locate multiple classes of object in the same image.
+    - Object detection provides the ability to generate bounding boxes that identify the locations of different types of objects in an image, including the bounding box coordinates, designating the location of the object in the image.

 ### Multi Modal Models
 - Model is trained using a large volume of captioned images with no fixed labels